 Seeing the pottery process this way has amplified my passion for creating with clay.
 It’s become a way of life, a way to learn, grow, and communicate truth in the language we call art.

-Now that I’m rooted in the Gallatin Valley of Montana, my pottery takes its aesthetic cues from my fresh, rugged surroundings.
+Now that I’m rooted in the Gallatin Valley of Montana, my pottery takes aesthetic cues from my fresh, rugged surroundings.
 The contrasting colors of Bozeman’s mountain ranges, rivers, and forests make their way into my palette.
-Often I layer glazes and hand-draw rural motifs to communicate the heart of where these pieces are made and the Biblical truth I’ve been meditating on during the creative process.
+Often I layer glazes and rural motifs to communicate the ethos of where these pieces are made and the Biblical truth I’ve been meditating on during the creative process.

 When I make functional wares for your home, a little bit of this story is tucked into the making of every vessel.